stnolting/neorv32/README.md

 > [!NOTE]
-> Feel free to open a new [issue](https://github.com/stnolting/neorv32/issues) or start a new [discussion](https://github.com/stnolting/neorv32/discussions) if you have questions, comments, ideas or if something is not working as expected.
+> Feel free to open a new [issue](https://github.com/stnolting/neorv32/issues) or start a new [discussion](https://github.com/stnolting/neorv32/discussions) if you have questions, comments, ideas, feedback or if something is not working as expected.
 See how to [contribute](https://github.com/stnolting/neorv32/blob/main/CONTRIBUTING.md).